The-Known-Galaxy/archives/sith/persons_of_interest/onimi/onimi.md

 Taking advantage of this new connection, he took an active role in deciding the species' new home.
 All in the shadows with the hope of returning to a position that was once his.

 # The Court of the Supreme Overlord

 Onimi wasn't solely a trickster.
 Under an alias, he collaborated with Nen Yim, another Vong, to develop the eighth cortex and new technologies for the Yuuzhan Vong.
 When the invasion wasn't going the way he intended, he took matters into his own hands.
 Nen was tasked with introducing information into the cortex, while Onimi interfered with the court of Shimrra.
-Nevertheless, he didn't have knowledge of war, and the warmaster's mistakes weren´t for him to blame.
+Nevertheless, he didn't have knowledge of war, and the warmaster's mistakes werenÂ´t for him to blame.
 Their invasion of Coruscant was a failure, which led to their extermination by the now-named Galactic Alliance.

 # Revelation

 During the Battle of Yuuzhan'tar, when Luke Skywalker and the Solo twins infiltrated Shimrra's quarters, Onimi directed the biologically modified Slayer soldiers as they sought to repel the Jedi.
 Their defeat made Onimi flee without a choice.
 Jaina, one of the Solo twins, pursued him to the throne room but was swiftly incapacitated.